This Mediterranean Potato Salad is a great BBQ side dish! It's made with eggs, Kalamata olives, and feta cheese in a creamy lemon dressing.

 How To Make Hard Boiled Eggs

-Potato salad without hard boiled eggs just seems wrong to me so they are a big part of this Mediterranean Potato Salad.
+Potato salad without hard boiled eggs just seems wrong to me so I had to include them in this Mediterranean Potato Salad.

-The great thing about adding hard boiled eggs is that they cook at the same time as the potatoes so everything is ready at roughly the same time.
+The great thing about hard boiled eggs is that they can be prepared as the potatoes are cooking, which means that all of the components are ready at about the same time.

-This is my fool-proof method for making hard boiled eggs.
+This is my go-to method for making hard boiled eggs.
 I use it all the time to make this Mustard Egg Salad and Dill Egg Salad.

 - Place the pot (uncovered) on the stove top and bring the water to a boil.
-Allow the water to boil for 1 minute, turn off the heat, cover the pot, and set a timer for 12 minutes.
+Allow the water to boil for about 30 seconds, turn off the heat, cover the pot, and set a timer for 12 minutes.

 - After 12 minutes, remove the eggs with a slotted spoon and place them a bowl full of ice water.
 Allow the eggs to cool for 5 minutes or so.

 - Lightly tap the eggs on a hard surface and peel the shells.
 This process does take a bit of patience.
-Once all the shells are removed place the eggs on a cutting board and cut them into pieces.
-(You can cut the eggs as large or small as you like).
+Once all the shells are removed, place the eggs onto a cutting board and cut them into large chunks.

 How To Make Creamy Lemon Dressing

-- Combine ½ cup mayo, 2 Tbsp.
-Dijon mustard, ¼ cup lemon juice, ½ tsp. garlic powder, ½ tsp. onion powder, and a generous pinch of salt and pepper in a small bowl.
+- To make the dressing, combine ½ cup mayo, 2 Tbsp.
+Dijon mustard, 3 Tbsp. lemon juice, 1 tsp. each of garlic powder and onion powder, and ½ tsp. of kosher salt and ¼ tsp. of pepper in a small bowl.

 - Stir until completely combined using a fork or small whisk.

-Once the potatoes and eggs are cooked, cooled, and chopped it's time to toss them in the dressing and turn it into potato salad.
+Once the potatoes and eggs are cooked, cooled, and chopped and the dressing is prepared it's time to assemble all the components and make a potato salad.

 - Place half of the chopped potatoes and eggs in a large mixing bowl.
 Pour half of the dressing over the top and carefully combine with a spatula.